ying531/ying531.github.io/_pages/index.md

  <!-- <p style="margin-top: 0px; margin-bottom: 50px;"></p>  -->
 Hi!
 I'm Ying.
 I am an Assistant Professor in the Department of Statistics and Data Science at the Wharton School, University of Pennsylvania.

 I obtained my PhD in Statistics from Stanford University in 2024, advised by Professors [Emmanuel Candès](https://candes.su.domains/) and [Dominik Rothenhäusler](https://sites.google.com/view/rothenhaeusler/home?authuser=0).
 Prior to that, I studied Mathematics at Tsinghua University.
 Before joining Wharton, I spent one year as a Wojcicki-Troper Postdoctoral Fellow at [Harvard Data Science Initiative](https://datascience.harvard.edu/), where I had the fortune to be mentored by Professor [José Zubizarreta](http://jrzubizarreta.com/) and also worked with Professor [Marinka Zitnik](https://zitniklab.hms.harvard.edu/).
-Here are my [CV](/assets/files/cv_yj.pdf), [Github](https://github.com/ying531) and [Google scholar](https://scholar.google.com/citations?user=lT5KFUkAAAAJ&hl=en) pages.

 I currently help organize the [Online Causal Inference Seminar](https://sites.google.com/view/ocis/).